Procedures and Guidelines

 • Inappropriate communication may also include the use of unacceptable words, images, or actions such as profane or disrespectful language; inappropriate labels or name-calling; patronizing and insulting remarks; intimidating gestures by slamming doors or throwing things;

-• Uncooperative behaviors, whether intentional or not, such as repeated refusals to comply with known and accepted practice standards;
+• Uncooperative behaviors, whether intentional or not, such as repeated refusals to comply with known and accepted practice standards or to respond promptly to communication from staff or faculty;

 • Refusal to work collaboratively with colleagues, staff and patients;